markdoc-extra/vscode-markdoc/README.md

 ## Usage

-`.mdoc` files will be highlighted by default with this.
+`.mdoc` and `.markdoc` files will be highlighted by default with this.
 For others, you'll need to choose `markdoc` from language picker.

 To make this syntax default for your markdown files as well, add following to settings &mdash;